UT-ADL/autoware_mini/nodes/platform/carla/README.md

 ## carla_waypoints_publisher

-Receive a path from carla_ros_waypoint_publisher and convert it to autoware format.
+Receive a path from carla_ros_waypoint_publisher and convert it to Autoware format.

 #### Parameters